trex-paxos/trex-paxos-jvm/README.md

 This repository contains a Java library that implements the Paxos algorithm as described in Leslie Lamport's 2001 paper [Paxos Made Simple](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf).
 It aims to be rigorous in terms of safety preferring to mark a node as crashed rather than ignoring any possible safety violation.

-It aims to be both a library to run Paxos where you write almost everything from scratch except the algorithm itself.
-At the same time it aims to be a toolkit to help you to not have to write much code at all to run a cluster of nodes that replicate a log of commands.
+This library aims to be a toolkit to help you to not have to write much code at all to run a cluster of nodes that replicate a log of commands.
+Yet it will be modular in nature so that you can assemble your own custom solution that only uses the core protocol messages and the code algorithm logic.

 To use this library: